-The offshore trust is the best-known tool of offshore asset protection planning.
-An offshore trust is a trust agreement that is both created and holds assets in a jurisdiction outside the United States.
+The offshore trust is one of the best-known offshore asset protection planning tools.
+An offshore asset protection trust is a trust agreement that both is created and holds assets in a jurisdiction outside the United States.
 Typically, an offshore trust is a “self-settled trust” where the trustmaker and the beneficiary are the same.
 The trustmaker appoints a trustee who is either an individual citizen of a foreign country or a trust company with no U.S. office or affiliation.

 An offshore trust protects assets from U.S. civil judgments primarily because the trust’s assets and its trustee are situated beyond the legal reach of U.S. state and federal civil courts.
 U.S. judges have no authority to compel an offshore trustee to take any action with trust assets.
 Creditors do not have legal means to levy upon or interfere with the administration of an offshore trust’s assets.